lars250698/BVDK-Livestream-Tools/docs/custom-templates.md

 ## Building custom templates

 Custom templates are built in [Mustache](https://mustache.github.io/).
-BVDK Livestream tools exposes all relevant fields to build your own templates (see reference below).
+BLT exposes all relevant fields to build your own templates (see reference below).
 When using custom templates, they get rendered server-side.
 This means that the data does not refresh automatically, you will need to reload the page via JavaScript, which can be done by adding this code snippet inside the `html` tag in your template: